 Key Compliance Elements for Minnesota Businesses

-Compliance with Minnesota’s data privacy laws requires a proactive approach that integrates data protection principles into all aspects of business operations.
-Below are critical components that businesses must address to align with legal standards and avoid liability.
+Compliance with Minnesota’s data privacy laws requires a proactive approach that integrates data protection principles into all aspects of your operations.
+Below are critical components to address to align with legal standards and avoid liability.

 Data Collection and Minimization

-• Clearly define the purpose of data collection.
+- Clearly define and disclose the purpose of data collection.

 Best practices include:

-• Publishing a clear and accessible privacy policy.
+- Publishing a clear and accessible privacy notice that meets the Act’s content requirements.

 Data Security Measures